 In effortless IVF, the incubation is allowed to take place naturally, inside the woman’s body, which provides the right conditions for the embryo to develop.
 As there is no requirement for artificial incubation, the costs cut down substantially.
 The woman undergoes ultrasound only once, which is 10 days after the INVOcell is placed in her body.

 Another factor that further helps reduce the overall charges is the medicinal cost.
 In IVC patients, the medicines are prescribed according to the woman’s health, age, and body weight, without any adjustments throughout the treatment.
-On the contrary, IVF treatment requires her to take drugs to stimulate the maturing and release of the
+On the contrary, IVF treatment requires her to take drugs to stimulate the maturing and release of the eggs.
+The altering drug dosage in IVF also requires regular monitoring appointments including blood tests and ultrasounds, which makes it an expensive affair.

 Comparison Of The Success Rates